multiojuice/Machine-Learning/IrisDataAnalysis/README.md

  4. Pandas
  5. Sklearn

-All of these can be and were downloaded using pip3.
+All of these can be and were downloaded using pip3, just replace the word module.
+'''bash
+pip3 install module --user
+'''